Photo by Pixabay on Pexels.com

 - Your basic details: things like your year of study, major, if you are a domestic or international student etc.

-- What it is that you are appealing: Is this a grade appeal, elective grading system appeal, disciplinary appeal, admission appeal?
+- A topic sentence as your opening that explains what the whole letter is about.
+What it is that you are appealing: Is this a grade appeal, elective grading system appeal, disciplinary appeal, admission appeal?

 - What you are hoping happens: revert the grade from an F to the grade you earned, remove an AIR from your record, admit you to a major, etc.